manuelleungchen/AuthomaticDoorSystem-Python-and-AWS-/README.md

 This project use Python and Amazon Web Service to open and close a door with Face Recognition

-Create a AWS account and save credentials into a excel file Install Poto3 module to access AWS services
+Create a AWS account and save credentials into a csv file ( More Secure Than hardcoding the password) Install Poto3 module to access AWS services
 Keep a photo with the face to compare with the captured pictures